di-danilenko/di-danilenko.github.io/README.md

 ### About
-I am a PhD candidate at Potsdam Institute for Climate Impact Research.
+I am a PhD student at Potsdam Institute for Climate Impact Research.
 My work focuses on the following topics:
 - evidence synthesis methods,
 - empirical ex-post policy evaluations,
 - intersectional inequality in the context of climate adaptation and mitigation,